-In the Climate Action Plan, Bentley University has committed to achieving LEED-Silver certification for all new construction and major renovations (renovations greater than 50% replacement value).
-In addition, Facilities Management and the Office of Sustainability work together on smaller upgrades and renovations across the campus to ensure that green building principles are being applied.
+When Bentley signed the President's Climate Commitment in 2007 it committed to achieving LEED-Silver certification for all new construction and major renovations (renovations greater than 50% replacement value).
+In addition, Facilities Management and the Office of Sustainability work together on smaller upgrades and renovations across the campus to ensure that sustainable building principles are being applied.

 Water-Saving Faucets and Shower Head

 The majority of the Residence halls are equipped with water-saving, low flow faucets and shower heads.

 - These fixtures reduce the amount of water used by 40%.
 [Source: EPA WaterSense].

 - Low-flow faucets and shower heads work by restricting the flow of water while maintaining standard water pressure (approximately 80 psi).
 Therefore consumers are able to enjoy the same water pressure while conserving water.

 - These fixtures also reduce energy use by 40%.
 Energy is related to water use in several ways:

 - Energy is used to heat hot water, if less water is used, less natural gas or electricity is burned to heat the water,

 - Energy is also used to pump water to your faucet and used to pump wastewater (water that goes down the drain) to wastewater treatment plants where more energy is used to treat the water before it is discharged to the environment, if less water is used, less energy is used to pump and treat wastewater.